viur-framework/viur-docs/source/renders.rst

             {{skel.rel}} {# A list of dict like [{"id": "ah......", "name": "TestEntry1"}, {"id": "ah......", "name": "TestEntry2"}] for multiple=True#}
             {{skel.rel.name}} {# A list of all values for *name* like  ["TestEntry1", "TestEntry2"] #}

         - PasswordBones are always None as passwords are stored hashed and cannot be read.

         - All other Bones contain their native types (Int/Float/Bool)

 In edit/add forms, no such conversion is performed.
 ViUR passes a dictionary of *structure*, *errors* and *value*.
-*Structure* is a OrderedDict, containing all the information needed to render a input field for that bone (visible?, readOnly?, *values* for select*Bones, ...).
+        - *Structure* is a OrderedDict, containing all the information needed to render a input field for that bone (visible?, readOnly?, *values* for selection-Bones, ...).
-*Value* is a dictionary, containing the *raw* values of these bones (ie. whats'ever in skel[bone].value).
+        - *Value* is a dictionary, containing the *raw* values of these bones (ie. whats'ever in skel[bone].value).
-*Errors* lists errors returned from the save during the last save attempt (if it has been tried to save the entry, but it was rejected due to invalid/missing data).
+        - *Errors* lists errors returned from the save during the last save attempt (if it has been tried to save the entry, but it was rejected due to invalid/missing data).

 ViUR provides a ready-to-use macro to create a html form from this data.

 In addition to the data, ViUR also exposed several functions and filters to your templates.

+        - execRequest: Perform an internal request/function call.
+This allows embedding the result of another request in the current response.
+        - getCurrentUser: Retrieve the current user.
+        - getEntry: Fetches a entry from the datastore and returns it in the same format as in view/list.
+This obeys canView/listFilter from the module - if the current user has no access to that entry, none is returned.
+        - getHostUrl: Returns the current hostname (domain-name) including protocol.
+        - getLanguage: Returns the language that should be used for the response
+        - moduleName: Retrieve name of current module where this renderer is used within.
+        - modulePath: Like moduleName, but includes the full path (ie. "/json/news" instead of "news")
+        - getList: Run a database query (Fetch a list of entries from a module).
+        - getSkel: Returns the structure of the requested skel.
+The format is same as in edit/add.
         - requestParams: Returns a dictionary of the parameters send along with the current Get/Post request.
 Keys and Values have been htmlQuoted for safety reasons.
+        - updateURL: Constructs a new URL based on the current requests url.
         - getSession: Reads a separate space of the current session and returns the keys/values stored there
         - setSession: Stores a new key->value pair in the session.
 Its saved in a seperate space of the session so it can never conflict with data stored by ViUR/modul-level code.
-    - getSkel: Returns the structure of the requested skel.
-The format is same as in edit/add.
-    - getEntry: Fetches a entry from the datastore and returns it in the same format as in view/list.
-This obeys canView/listFilter from the module - if the current user has no access to that entry, none is returned.
-    - TBD

---- LIST OF builtin filters/funcs
+        - regexMatch: Try to match a regular expression on a string
+        - regexReplace: Replace within a string using an regular expression
+        - regexSearch: Search a string for regular expression pattern
+        - logging: Access to the logging API
+        - pprint: Like value|str, but returns a nicely formatted represetation
+        - dateTime: Access pythons dateTime class
+        - date: Access pythons date class
+        - time: Access pythons time class
+        - timedelta Access pythons timedelta class

+In addition, the following filters are provided:
+        - fileSize: Format the given size in Bytes to a human-readable format
+        - urlencode: Qoutes the given string sothat it can safely used inside an url
+        - shortKey: Convert a database-key into its shorter representation
+        - parseJSON: Unserialize a datastructure given in JSON-encoding

 .. automodule:: server.render.jinja2.default
    :show-inheritance: